hdfeos/readthedocs-hdf5/model.rst

 Model
 =====

-The HDF5 Data Model consts of DAG:
+The HDF5 Data Model consists of DAG:

   - dataset
   - attribute